Trustworthy-ML-Lab/Concept-Bottleneck-LLM/README.md

 ```
 python train_FL.py --cbl_path mpnet_acs/SetFit_sst2/roberta_cbm/cbl_acc.pt
 ```
-This will train the linear predictor of the CBL for the SST2 dataset, and store the linear layer in the same directory.
+This will train the linear predictor of the CBL for the SST2 dataset, and store the linear layer in the same directory (both sparse and dense layer).
 Please change the argument `--cbl_path` accordingly if using other settings.
+For example, w/o Automatic Concept Correction will be save as `cbl.pt`.
 ### Train the baseline black-box model
 To train the baseline standard black-box model, run
 ```